Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Simulations and cosmic ray modelling

 where we adopted our value of $K_{\mathrm{ep}}^{\mathrm{inj}}=0.02$ and $\alpha_{\mathrm{inj}}=2.2$.
 This result is consistent with the parameters used in one-zone steady-state models in the literature \citep[e.g.,][]{2010ApJ...717....1L}.

 Ab initio, it is unclear that solving the diffusion-loss equation in each individual computational Voronoi cell produces reliable results.
 In fact, this procedure is only justified if and only if the characteristic time-scale of the change in total energy density of CRs in our simulations, $\tau_{\mathrm{CR}}=\varepsilon_{\mathrm{CR}}/ \dot{\varepsilon}_{\mathrm{CR}}$, is longer than the time-scale associated with all cooling or escape processes that maintain a steady state, $\tau_{\mathrm{all}} \lesssim \tau_{\mathrm{CR}}$.
 Here, $\tau_{\mathrm{all}}$ is the combined time-scale of all relevant cooling and diffusion processes at a given energy, $\tau_{\mathrm{all}}^{-1}= \tau_{\mathrm{cool}}^{-1}+\tau_{\mathrm{diff}}^{-1}$.\footnote{Except for galactic wind regions, the advection time-scale is everywhere larger than the diffusion time-scale as is shown in figure~7 of \citet{2021WerhahnI}, justifying our neglect of the advection process in $\tau_{\mathrm{all}}$.} In figure~9 of \citet{2021WerhahnI}, we find that the steady-state approximation applied to each computational cell in our simulations is well justified in the ISM at and above average densities while it breaks down in regions of low gas density, at SNRs that freshly inject CRs, and in CR-driven galactic winds: these environments imply fast changes in the CR energy density, which disturb the steady-state configuration.
-Reliably computing CR spectra in these regions would require to dynamically evolve the spectral CR proton \citep{2020MNRAS.491..993G} and electron distributions \citep{2019MNRAS.488.2235W,Winner2020,2021ApJS..253...18O}.
-On the other side, if we weight each Voronoi cell by the non-thermal radio synchrotron or hadronic gamma-ray emission, we find that the majority of non-thermally emitting cells obey the steady-state condition: $\tau_{\mathrm{all}} \lesssim \tau_{\mathrm{CR}}$.
-This demonstrates that the steady-state assumption is well justified in regions that dominate the non-thermal emission.
+While the CR proton energy is conservatively transported in our simulations, reliably computing CR spectra in these regions would require to dynamically evolve the spectral CR proton \citep{2020MNRAS.491..993G,2022MNRAS.510.3917G} and electron distributions \citep{2019MNRAS.488.2235W,Winner2020,2021ApJS..253...18O}, which likely deviate from the steady state distribution at very small and large CR energies.
+Most importantly, if we weight each Voronoi cell by the non-thermal radio synchrotron or hadronic gamma-ray emission, we find that the majority of non-thermally emitting cells obey the steady-state condition: $\tau_{\mathrm{all}} \lesssim \tau_{\mathrm{CR}}$.
+This demonstrates that the steady-state assumption is well justified in regions that dominate the radio synchrotron and gamma-ray emission.
+Moreover, in Appendix~\ref{sec:resolution} we show that our CR and radio spectra are numerically well converged.
+Thus, total radio luminosities and intensity maps analysed in this work are reliable and robust.